Close

 Cultural Institutions as Testing Grounds: Aric Chen and the Power of Enacted Speculations

-A conversation with Het Nieuwe Instituut Director Aric Chen on their commission for the Netherland's Pavilion at the 23rd Triennale Milano International Exhibition and their pioneering Zoöp project.
+A conversation with Nieuwe Instituut Director Aric Chen on their commission for the Netherland's Pavilion at the 23rd Triennale Milano International Exhibition and their pioneering Zoöp project.

 Renowned architectural curator Aric Chen describes his hopes and visions for Cultural Institutions.
-Through the Netherlands’ Pavilion at the 23rd Triennale Milano International Exhibition, he illustrates shared efforts in testing the common ground between humans and non-humans, a subject that is also at the core of the Het Nieuwe Instituut’s pioneering Zoöp project that includes non-human voices in cultural institutions’ decision-making processes.
+Through the Netherlands’ Pavilion at the 23rd Triennale Milano International Exhibition, he illustrates shared efforts in testing the common ground between humans and non-humans, a subject that is also at the core of the Nieuwe Instituut’s pioneering Zoöp project that includes non-human voices in cultural institutions’ decision-making processes.
 In this interview Chen also emphasizes museums’ potential as societal testing grounds for innovative, collective solutions that address the current global crises, introducing the concept of “enacted speculations” but also non-Western curatorial practices and architectural histories.

 1/2